KasmyrA/KasmyrA/README.md

 ### Sierpinski Figures Visualization
 *Visualization tool for Sierpinski triangles and related fractals*
-- Generated and rendered various fractal patterns
+- Generated and rendered fractal patterns in high detail
 - Implemented interactive controls for exploring fractal properties
 - Created graphical representations with customizable parameters
 - Built with Python and visualization libraries